mmontesanonyc/resources/README.md

 - [Coolers.co](https://coolors.co/).
 Color pallet generator.
 - [Colorbrewer](https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3).
 Classic map-focused pallet generator.
 - [Color-Hex](www.color-hex.com).
 Useful reference.
+- Gestalt Principles: there are lots and lots of resources around the internet on these.
+None are as perfect as I wish they were, so [here's the Wikipedia article](https://en.wikipedia.org/wiki/Gestalt_psychology).

 ## Map Stuff
 - [Mapshaper](https://mapshaper.org/) lets you edit and convert shapefile, geojson, topojson, and other geo files.